Helping your farm employees manage mental health

 Asking is tough – but you can do it

-Adelle Stewart is executive director of Do More Ag, a national charity advocating and offering resources focused on mental health for Canada’s agriculture sector.
+Adelle Stewart is the former executive director of Do More Ag, a national charity advocating and offering resources focused on mental health for Canada’s agriculture sector.

 Decreased employee performance may be a sign of mental health struggles.